jpalgon/KingCountyHousing/README.md

 The two main issues for cleaning the data set was converting all the object data types into a numeric data type and imputing or removing missing data.
 My goal was to remove as little data as possible and carefully impute the data in the most accurate way.

 Sqft_living had the highest correlation with price.
 Waterfront: $608,976, grade_value: $99,787 and view: $68,547 were three of the highest coefficients in my baseline model.
 After running my model, I compared the actual price vs my predicted price.
 I looked at the highest values of my predicted price subtracted by the actual price to find what actual prices may be undervalued/underpriced.
 Waterfront, view, and the zipcodes: 98010, 98118, 98146, 98122, 98033 were the most undervalued features.
-My recommendation for Honey and Vinegar real estate would be to focus on houses that maximize sqft_living, have high grade_values, and have a waterfront, view, or are in the 5 undervalued zipcodes.
+My recommendation for Honey and Vinegar real estate would be to focus on houses that maximize sqft_living, have high grade_values and view rating, have a waterfront or are in the 5 undervalued zipcodes.

 ## Business Problem